Digestive Enzymes: Should You Take Them?

 - Amylases: breaks down starches (complex carbohydrates)

 - Proteases and Peptidases: breaks down proteins

-In addition, there are a number of enzymes located near the lining of the small intestine (the brush border), most of which break down disaccharides into simple sugars, which can then be absorbed from the intestines into the bloodstream.
+In addition, there are a number of enzymes located near the lining of the small intestine (the brush border3), most of which break down disaccharides into simple sugars, which can then be absorbed from the intestines into the bloodstream.

 How Do Digestive Enzymes Affect Gut Health?

 As I always say, you aren’t what you eat, you’re what you digest and absorb.
 If your food is not properly digested and absorbed in your small intestines, it can lead to malnourishment, because not enough nutrients are being absorbed by your body.
-In addition, as the undigested food travels through the digestive tract it provides food for the “bad” bacteria, causing gas and bloating, and leading to dysbiosis as the bad bacteria begin to outnumber the good bacteria.
+In addition, as the undigested food travels through the digestive tract it provides food for the “bad” bacteria4, causing gas and bloating, and leading to dysbiosis as the bad bacteria begin to outnumber the good bacteria.
 The amount and type of undigested food that reaches the large intestine may have an important impact on the balance of good and bad bacteria in the colon.